How to Make Homemade Pear Honey - Easily!

 Step 2 - How much fruit?

-It takes about 4 to 8 cups of pears peelings - you'll need about a dozen pears to get this many peelings.
+It takes about 4 to 8 cups of pears peelings - you will need about a dozen pears to get this many peelings.

 Step 3 -Wash the fruit and sort!